-- (i) Dispositional positive and negative emotionality were assessed using the trait positive and negative affect scales of the Positive Affect (PA) and Negative Affect (NA) Schedule (Watson, Clark, & Tellegen, 1988; PA mean = 3.58, std = 0.59; NA mean = 1.61; std = 0.52). - (ii) Perceptions of social support were evaluated using the Interpersonal Support Evaluation List (ISEL) scale (Cohen et al. 1983).
-This is a list of 40 statements that focus on the perceived availability of potential social resources. (mean = 3.47, std = 0.45).
+- (i) Dispositional positive and negative emotionality were assessed using the trait positive and negative affect scales of the positive affect (PA) and negative affect (NA) schedule (Watson et al., 1988; PA mean = 3.58, s.d. = 0.59; NA mean = 1.61; s.d. = 0.52). - (ii) Perceptions of social support were evaluated using the interpersonal support evaluation list (ISEL) scale (Cohen and Hoberman, 1983).
+This is a list of 40 statements that focus on the perceived availability of potential social resources (mean = 3.47, s.d. = 0.45).

-MRI Acquisition
+MRI acquisition

-All imaging was performed on a 3 Tesla Trio TIM whole-body MRI scanner (Siemens, Erlangen, Germany), equipped with a 12-channel phased-array head coil.
-Diffusion tensor imaging (DTI) was performed using a pair of pulsed-gradient, spin-echo sequences with a single-shot echo-planar imaging (EPI) readout.
+All imaging was performed on a 3 T Trio TIM whole-body MRI scanner (Siemens, Erlangen, Germany), equipped with a 12-channel phased-array head coil.
+DTI was performed using a pair of pulsedgradient, spin-echo sequences with a single-shot echo-planar imaging (EPI) readout.
 A parallel imaging algorithm (generalized auto-calibrating partial-parallel acquisition; GRAPPA) was applied during diffusion imaging to reduce echo-planar distortion.
-DTI parameters were: time-torepetition (TR) = 5800 ms; time-to-inversion (TI) = 2500 ms; time-to-echo (TE) = 91 ms; flip angle = 90°; pixel size = $2 \times 2$ mm; resolution = $128 \times 128$ (with field-of-view [FOV] = $256 \times 256$ mm); 43 slices of 3 mm thickness with no gap; and total imaging time = 6 min and 19 s.
-Diffusion-sensitizing gradient encoding was applied in 30 uniform angular directions with a diffusion weighting of b = $1000 \text{ s/mm}^2$ .
-A reference image with no diffusion gradient (b = 0) was also acquired.
+DTI parameters were: timeto-repetition (TR) = 5800 ms; time-to-inversion (TI) = 2500 ms; timeto-echo (TE) = 91 ms; flip angle = 90° ; pixel size = 2×2 mm; resolution = 128×128 [with field-of-view (FOV) = 256×256 mm]; 43 slices of 3-mm thickness with no gap and total imaging time = 6 min and 19 s.
+Diffusion-sensitizing gradient encoding was applied in 30 uniform angular directions with a diffusion weighting of b = 1000 s/mm2.
+A reference image with no diffusion gradient (b=0) was also acquired.
 The acquisition sequence was repeated twice to improve the DTI signal-to-noise ratio.
 Usable DTI data were available for 145 participants.

-Resting state functional BOLD images were acquired with a gradient-echo EPI sequence (FOV = $205 \times 205$ mm; $64 \times 64$ matrix; TR = 2 sec; TE = 28 ms; flip angle = $90^{\circ}$ ) for 5 minutes and 6 seconds.
+Resting state functional blood oxygenation level dependent BOLD images were acquired with a gradient-echo EPI sequence $(FOV = 205 \times 205 \text{ mm}; 64 \times 64 \text{ matrix}; TR = 2 \text{ s}; TE = 28 \text{ ms}; flip$ angle = 90°) for 5 min and 6 s.
 During scanning, participants were asked to keep their eyes open while resting quietly.
-Thirty-nine slices (3mm thick, no gap) were obtained for each TR, yielding 150 images (the first 3 images were discarded, allowing for magnetic equilibration).
-A structural image used for functional image co-registration and normalization was collected using a T1-weighted 3D magnetization-prepared rapid gradient echo (MPRAGE) sequence (FOV = $256 \times 208$ mm; $256 \times 208$ matrix; TR = 2100 ms; TI = 1100 ms; TE = 3.29 ms; flip angle = $8^{\circ}$ ; 192 slices; 1mm thick, no gap).
+Thirty-nine slices (3-mm thick, no gap) were obtained for each TR, yielding 150 images (the first three images were discarded, allowing for magnetic equilibration).
+A structural image used for functional image co-registration and normalization was collected using a T1-weighted 3D magnetizarapid gradient echo (MPRAGE) tion-prepared sequence $(FOV = 256 \times 208 \text{ mm};$ 256×208 matrix; TR = 2100 ms;TI = 1100 ms; TE = 3.29 ms; flip angle = 8° ; 192 slices; 1-mm thick, no gap).
 Usable resting state data were available for 110 participants.

-DTI Analysis
+DTI analysis

 All DTI data were processed using the FSL Diffusion Toolbox (v2.0), which used the following steps: correction for motion and eddy current distortions by affine registration to the reference image, removal of skull and non-brain tissue, and calculation of diffusion parameters by fitting the diffusion images to a diffusion tensor model.
-Within each voxel three estimates of water diffusion patterns were calculated: fractional anisotropy (FA), radial diffusivity (RD) and axial diffusivity (AD).
+Within each voxel three estimates of water diffusion patterns were calculated: FA, RD and axial diffusivity (AD).
 FA is a common white matter measure derived from DTI, and it represents the 'shape' of the underlying water diffusion in each voxel.
-AD and RD reflect subcomponents of the FA measure that define the length and width of the estimated tensor respectively.
+AD and RD reflect subcomponents of the FA measure that define the length and width of the estimated tensor, respectively.